 HOW DO I BUY MY TEXTBOOKS?

-Textbooks can be purchased in person at the Willmar campus Bookstore or ordered online by clicking here.
-Orders placed online can be shipped to you (UPS) or picked up at the Bookstore at your convenience.
+Textbooks can be purchased online only for Fall 2020 due to COVID-19.
+Online ordering can by found by clicking here.
+Orders placed online can be shipped to you (UPS) or picked up at the Bookstore during limited hours.
 For online orders, you will immediately receive an e-mail confirmation that your order was received.
 You will receive a second e-mail when your order has been filled, your account charged and your books are ready to be picked up or shipped out per your request.
 No charge will occur until your books are ready.
 Please wait for your second e-mail before trying to come in and pick up your web order.
 A photo ID is required to pick up your web order.

 ARE USED BOOKS AVAILABLE FOR MY CLASS?

 Used textbooks are available in limited quantities for many classes on a first-come, first-served basis.

 WHAT ARE RENTAL BOOKS?

 You can rent a book for a percentage of the retail purchase price and then return it at the end of the semester.
 Here are some rental facts:

 - Renting textbooks saves you on average 50% when compared to a new, printed textbook.

 - How will you know which books are available to rent?
 If purchasing in the bookstore, look for the green rental sticker on the shelf tag.
 The Bookstore clerk will ask you at the checkout if you would like to purchase or rent the book.
 If purchasing from our Bookstore website, the RENTAL option will display in your book list alongside New and Used (if available).

 - You can pay for a rental book using any form of payment (cash, check, credit card, financial aid), but a credit card number will be kept on file in case you forget to return it or the book is damaged.
 If the book isn’t returned, the securing credit card will be charged for a replacement book (retail less rental price) plus a $10 processing fee.